nystromb/nystromb.github.io/_posts/2016-01-21-imperative-vs-functional-programming.md

 blog: true
 ---

-Recently I have been introduced to the crazy world of the functional programming by learning Clojure.
-Speaking as someone who has mainly a Java background, I naturally like to write programs in an Object Oriented way, by creating mutable objects with classes.
-However, once I began writing programs in Clojure, this imperative way of thinking has pretty much gone completely out the window.
+Recently I have been introduced to the interesting world of the functional programming by learning how to program in Clojure.
+Functional programming is an entirely different paradigm than it's imperative counterpart, it's good to know what they are useful for.
+If you are used to thinking about your code in classes and objects, like me, learning a functional language might challenge the way you think, in a good way.

-In Object Oriented programming languages, you will have classes that have data fields, and you will modify that data fields using methods that the classes define.
-Functional languages work a little different, by the fact that they generally avoid containing immutable data and operate by performing mathematical transformations on data.
-This means that you don't really make variable assignments to data or have `while` or `for` loops like you would in an imperative style language.
-This makes functional languages good for concurrent systems.
+In the Imperative programming paradigm, you will have classes that encapsulate data fields, which then gets modified using methods that the classes define.
+By changing the data fields, these objects are mutable.
+Since most of my experience in Java, this is what I have been used to.

+On the other hand, functional languages work quite differently, given the fact that functional languages generally avoid containing mutable data, and instead operate by performing a series of mathematical transformations on data.

 Learning to think in a "functional" way might take some getting used to, but after spending some time learning Clojure, I'm starting to force myself to approach problems a little differently.
 In the functional paradigm everything is essentially a ...function, and every expression has a return value.
-For example, if you write a function that adds up all the numbers up to a given number n in both an imperative and a functional program, you'll notice some interesting differences.
+This results in a file that contains many micro functions.

+ I find that it helps to see the difference through a simple example, by trying to write a function in both an imperative language, like Java, and a functional one, like Clojure.
+Below I have created a function that will add all the numbers starting from 0 to a given number:

     (defn add-up-to [n]
       (reduce + (range n)))